LHS-spectral sequences for regular extensions of categories: Abstract

 \section{Abstract}

-In \cite{Xu-CohSmall}, Xu constructs a LHS-spectral sequence for target regular extensions of small categories.
+In [F. Xu, On the cohomology rings of small categories, J. Pure Appl.
+Algebra 212 (2008), 2555-2569], a LHS-spectral sequence for target regular extensions of small categories is constructed.
 We extend this construction to ext-groups and construct a similar spectral sequence for source regular extensions (with right module coefficients).
-As a special case of these LHS-spectral sequences, we obtain three different versions of Slominska's spectral sequence for the cohomology of regular EI-categories.
+As a special case of these LHS-spectral sequences, we obtain three different versions of S\l omi\' nska's spectral sequence for the cohomology of regular EI-categories.
 We show that many well-known spectral sequences related to the homology decompositions of finite groups, centric linking systems, and the orbit category of fusion systems can be obtained as the LHS-spectral sequence of an extension.